jubatus/website/source/en/tutorial/graph_python.rst

     Make the bi-link between the registed station to its neighbor stations.
 Here, a link means a route. (eg. Harajuku <-> Shibuya, etc.)

   3-1.
 Add station information and ID.
-   Method [add_station] is called (Row 47-48), to add every pair of neighboring nodes <station1, station2> in to the graph.
+   Method [add_station] is called (Line 47-48), to add every pair of neighboring nodes <station1, station2> in to the graph.
    Method [add_station] will check the map of 'stations'.
-If the map contains the specified station, the station_id will be returned; Otherwise, a new node is created, and its ID is returned after storing the nodeID and station name into the 'stations' map (Row 59-66).
+If the map contains the specified station, the station_id will be returned; Otherwise, a new node is created, and its ID is returned after storing the nodeID and station name into the 'stations' map (Line 59-66).
    Mehods [create_node] and [update_node] in GraphClient regist the new node.
    At first, [create_node] method is called with its argument set by an unique task name in the ZooKeeper cluster, and the returned value is the nodeId.
    After that, a node is added into the graph.
-Then, we regist the key-value <name, "station name"> into the 'property' (Row 63).
+Then, we regist the key-value <name, "station name"> into the 'property' (Line 63).
-   Finally, [update_node] method updates the 'property' with the node created at Row 63 (Row 64).
+   Finally, [update_node] method updates the 'property' with the node created at Line 63 (Line 64).

   3-2.
-Create links between the added two neighbor stations After adding the two neighbor stations by method [addStation], we create the bi-links between station1 and station2 (Row 51-54).
+Create links between the added two neighbor stations After adding the two neighbor stations by method [addStation], we create the bi-links between station1 and station2 (Line 51-54).
    Method [create_edge] is used to create the bi-links.
    The second argument means the start node's ID.
 The third argument is an edge instance, which has the nodeID of both start and end nodes of the edge.

-  The [update_index] method in Row 57 is used for locally Mix operation, do not use it in distributed environment.
+  The [update_index] method in Line 57 is used for locally Mix operation, do not use it in distributed environment.

  4. Show the stations

   In step 3-1, station name and station ID(nodeID) are stored into the "stations".
-Here, we output the stations names by the ascending order of their IDs (Row 68-70).
+Here, we output the stations names by the ascending order of their IDs (Line 68-70).

  **search_route.py**